Twasly/git_3/markdown.md

 ## Lists

-To add unnumbered lists, you need to highlight the elements with asterisk (*).
+To add unnumbered lists, you need to highlight the elements with asterisk (*) or dash (-).
 For example, this way:
 * Element 1
-* Element 2
+- Element 2
 * Element 3

 To add numbered lists, you just need to number the elements.
 For example, this way: